 Or, if you are using subdirectory project path method, it may look like the following.

-The Form Manager uses the user resources within the project to authenticate.
-This means that you will not be able to use your Developer Portal accounts to log into the Form Manager application.
-The reason for this is to ensure that the users logging into the form manager application do not have the permission context to modify any other project other than the one that they are logging into.
+By Default, The Form Manager uses the Admin Resource within the stage where it is enabled for authentication.
+The Form Manager Application login and users are separate from the Developer Portal Login, and need to be set up on a per-URL basis (Per Form Manager App / Stage).
+This is to ensure that the users logging into the Form Manager Application do not have the permission context to modify any stage or project other than the one that they are logging into.

-By default the Form Manager application uses the User Login form within the project.
-Because of this the following form
+By default, the Form Manager application uses the User Login Form within the project for the UI to log into the app.
+Because of this the following form:

-What this means is that any configurations you make to this form, such as SSO configurations, would also be applied to the Form Manager.
-This enables the Form manager to be used with other SSO strategies such as SAML or OAuth.
+Any configurations made to this form, such as SSO configurations, are applied to the Form Manager Login functionality and UI.
+This enables the Form Manager to be used with other SSO strategies such as SAML or OAuth.
 For documentation on how to setup Form Manager for SSO, go to the following documentation.

 Once this is done, you will now be able to login to the Form Manager application and manage the forms using the new "admin" that you just created